Xero Accounts Payable: How to Pay Bills and Manage Suppliers

 - Aged Payables Summary – what you owe and how overdue it is

-- Aged Payables Detail – individual invoices with due dates and amounts
+- Aged Payables Detail – individual bills with due dates

-- Bills to Pay – all bills awaiting payment, sorted by due date
+- Bills to Pay – everything awaiting payment, sorted by due date

 - AP Turnover – how quickly you’re paying suppliers on average

-- Account Transactions – full payment history for any expense account
+- Account Transactions – full history for any expense account

-Your accounting team uses these reports for month-end reconciliation, cash flow forecasting, and year-end accounts preparation.
-Keeping your accounts payable clean in Xero saves time and accounting fees at year-end.
+Your accounting team uses these for month-end reconciliation, cash flow forecasting, and year-end accounts.

-- Duplicate invoices – entering the same supplier invoice twice inflates your AP balance and leads to overpayment.
-Use Hubdoc’s duplicate detection or check the invoice reference number before entering.
+- Duplicate invoices – entering the same bill twice inflates your balance and leads to overpayment.
+Use Hubdoc’s duplicate detection or check the reference before entering.

-- Wrong account codes – coding a capital purchase to an expense account (or vice versa) affects your P&L and balance sheet.
-Review account code assignments monthly.
+- Wrong account codes – coding a capital purchase to an expense account skews your P&L. Review codes monthly.

-- Missing purchase orders – without a PO, you can’t verify that the invoice matches what was ordered.
-AP automation tools with three-way matching catch this.
+- Missing purchase orders – without a PO, you can’t verify the invoice matches what was ordered.
+Three-way matching tools catch this.

 What’s the difference between accounts payable and accounts receivable?

-Accounts payable is money you owe to suppliers (your bills).
-Accounts receivable is money owed to you by customers (your invoices).
-Both are tracked in Xero and appear on your balance sheet.
-For a complete guide to both, see our accounts payable and receivable article.
+AP is money you owe to suppliers (your bills).
+Receivables is money owed to you by customers (your invoices).
+Both sit on your balance sheet.
+See our accounts payable and receivable guide for the full picture.

-Not entirely – you’ll always need someone to review and approve bills.
-But Xero with Hubdoc or Dext can automate 70-80% of the data entry and invoice processing work, saving hours every week.
+Not entirely.
+You’ll always need someone to review and approve.
+But with Hubdoc or Dext, 70-80% of the routine work runs automatically, which saves hours every week.

-There’s no limit.
-Xero handles thousands of bills per month.
-For high-volume AP processing, add Dext or Lightyear for faster automated invoice capture.
+There’s no hard limit.
+Thousands per month is common.
+For high-volume AP, add Dext or Lightyear for faster automated capture.

-Good accounts payable management helps you pay bills on time, maintain strong supplier relationships, and avoid late payment penalties.
-In Xero, your AP data feeds directly into your cash flow forecast, P&L report, and VAT return.
-When your AP process is clean, everything else in your accounting works better.
+Managing accounts payable well means you pay on time, keep good relationships with the people you buy from, and avoid late payment penalties.
+Your data feeds directly into the cash flow forecast, P&L report, and VAT return.

 How JacRox Can Help

-We set up Xero accounts payable workflows that match your business: Hubdoc for automated invoice processing, approval workflows for spending control, and batch payments for efficiency.
-Whether you need full AP management or just the initial setup, get in touch and we’ll configure it for you.
+We set up AP workflows that match your business: Hubdoc for invoice capture, an approval workflow for spending control, and batch payments for efficiency.
+Whether you need full management or just the initial setup, get in touch.